vmmc2/LeetCode/README.md

 * __The "Median of Two Sorted Arrays" problem is very hard and full of tricks.__
 * __The "3Sum" problem is very interesting.__
 * __In the problem "Permutation in String", the left pointer always decrements the freqDict and the right pointer always increments the freqDict.__
+* __The "Design Add and Search Words Data Structure" problem is very interesting and tricky.
+It's a good idea to do it one more time.__